node-js-libs/node.io/README.md

     * STDIN / STDOUT / streams / continuous IO
     * Piping data to other processes or node.io jobs
     * Any combination of the above, or write your own IO
+- Provides support for retries, timeouts, dynamically adding input, etc.
+- Manage & run jobs through a web interface
+- Run encrypted jobs made with [packnode](https://github.com/chriso/packnode)
+- Speed up execution by distributing work across multiple processes and (soon) other servers

 ## Installation

+Note: if you do not have [Node.JS](http://nodejs.org/) or [npm](http://github.com/isaacs/npm) installed, [see this page](https://github.com/chriso/node.io/wiki/Installation).

-To install node.io, use [npm](http://github.com/isaacs/npm):
+To install node.io, run

     $ npm install node.io

 To run tests

     $ make test

 For usage details

     $ node.io --help

 ## Getting started

 To get started, see the [documentation](https://github.com/chriso/node.io/blob/master/docs/README.md), [API](https://github.com/chriso/node.io/blob/master/docs/api.md), and [examples](https://github.com/chriso/node.io/tree/master/examples/).

-Better documentation will be available soon.

 *Note: node.io is a _BETA_ release.
 There will no doubt be some bugs and oddities.*

 Check [@nodeio](http://twitter.com/nodeio) or [http://node.io/](http://node.io/) for updates.

-## Running a web interface

-To run jobs through a web interface, put your jobs in `~/.node_modules` and run

-    $ node.io-web

 ## Roadmap